MuhammedELSayedBrq/arabic_real_time_translation_pin_stt_mt_tts/README.md

-<h2>This repo is about a microphone Max9814 connected to a raspberry pi pico w acting as a sound acuire and
+<h3>This repo is about a microphone Max9814 connected to a raspberry pi pico w acting as a sound acuire and
-transmit unit.</h2>
+transmit unit.
-<h2>then running a server to concatenate, process adc values as audio</h2>
-<h2>a pipeline of two models run to transcripe the audio to arabic text, then
-translate to english --whisper medium OpenAI model.</h2>
-<h2>the translated text is turned into speech with -VITS facebook model-.</h2>
+then running a server to concatenate, process adc values as audio a pipeline of two models run to transcripe the audio to arabic text, then translate to english --whisper medium OpenAI model-- the translated text is turned into speech with --VITS facebook model--</h3>

 **Laptop**
 <ul><li>As a processing unit for the ADC values out of MAX9814</li>